Can I Insure A Car Not in My Name?

 Get Added as a Named Driver on the Owner's Policy

-Some insurers even require the primary driver to add household members who drive the vehicle.
-If you get into an at-fault accident while driving the car and the insurer finds out you live with the owner but are not listed on the policy, they may deny the claim.
+If you get into an accident and the insurer finds out that you live with the car owner but aren't listed on the policy, they can decline to pay out on the claim.

 Purchase a Non-Owner Car Insurance Policy